 What is a linear equation?

-When a linear equation only contains one variable, we can determine the value of that variable and hence solve the equation by rearranging it so that the variable is by itself on one side of the equals sign.
+When we have a linear equation in one variable, we can determine the value of that variable and hence solve the equation by rearranging it so that the variable is by itself on one side of the equals sign.
 For example, to solve the equation \(c + 2 = 5\) you just need to get \(c\) by itself on one side of the equals sign.

-Note that you can also solve linear equations with more than one variable, but this requires you to have the same number of equations as you do variables.
+Note that you can also solve linear equations in two or more variables, but this requires you to have the same number of equations as you do variables.
 Doing this is referred to as solving simultaneous equations, but this is not covered here (if you are interested in learning about how to do this, one example of a page you might find helpful is https://www.mathsisfun.com/algebra/systems-linear-equations.html).

-Rearranging an equation in order to solve it requires you to ‘get rid of’ constants that are around the variable; constants that have been added to it or that it has been multiplied by, for example.
+Rearranging a linear equation in one variable in order to solve it requires you to ‘get rid of’ constants that are around the variable, that is, constants that have been added to it or that it has been multiplied by, for example.
 To do this, you need to undo whatever has been done with the constant by performing an ‘opposite’ operation.
 For example you might:

 Remove a constant that was… By…